Faithful-Resource-Pack/Docs/pages/manuals/expanded-server-rules.md

     <li><b>Advertising without context</b> - Resource packs are allowed within reason, however don't overdo it.</li>
     <ol class="lettered">
         <li>Delete the offending content and verbal warn the user not to do it again.
 Repeat offenses will lead to a mute and ban.</li>
-        <li>This includes doing transactions with real-life money — take these topics to DMs or a more suitable place.</li>
+        <li>This includes doing transactions with real-life money.
+Take these topics to DMs or a more suitable place.</li>
     </ol>
     <br>
     <li><b>Spamming/DM advertising</b> - This also includes any sort of inappropriate advertising or scams.</li>